<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 1. Your business’s products in use

-Post photos or videos of your product used in the real world.
+Post photos or videos of your product in the real world.

 This helps viewers imagine themselves using your product in action.

-The same thing goes for a service.
-You can show what your company does step-by-step to deliver on what your customers pay for!
+The same goes for a service.
+You can show step-by-step how your company delivers on what your customers pay for!

 2. Behind-the-scenes

-More & more businesses are sharing photos taken behind the scenes.
+More and more businesses are sharing photos taken behind the scenes.

 These images work great for providing an authentic voice for your brand.